imwally/rfcapropos/README.md

         rfcsearch API at https://rfcsearch-gorun.rhcloud.com which in turn are sent to RFC Editor's search page at https://www.rfc-editor.org/search/rfc_search.php.
 Only alphanumerical
         characters are allowed.
-For example, instead of searching for "SSL 3.0" try the phrase "SSL 3" or "tls 1" instead of "tls1.2".
+For example, instead of searching for "ssl 3.0" try the phrase "ssl 3" or "tls 1" instead of "tls1.2".

 AUTHOR
         Wally Jones <wally@imwally.net>